 My name is Shirley Wang.
-I'm an audio journalist from Iowa City, IA.
-I've written about diaspora, communities, culture and entertainment for Popula, WBUR, the Little Village, Metro U.S. Iowa Public Radio and WGBH News in Boston.
-As an audio journalist I’ve interned at two NPR affiliates and have produced three podcast series - one of which is an award-winning audio documentary about public park culture in San Francisco.
+I'm a writer based in Iowa City, IA.
+I've written about diaspora, communities and culture for NBC News, Popula, WBUR, The Little Village, Metro U.S., Iowa Public Radio and WGBH News in Boston.
+As an audio journalist, I’ve worked as a talk show producer for Iowa Public Radio, interned at two NPR affiliates, and produced three podcast series.
 I graduated from Tufts University in May 2018 with a BA in anthropology.

-Most recently, my radio story 'My Dad's Friendship with Charles Barkley' garnered around two million views around the world and was covered by NBC Today, Washington Post, Boston Globe, CNN, Here and Now and Buzzfeed among others.
+Most recently, my radio story 'My Dad's Friendship with Charles Barkley' garnered around two million views around the world and was covered by the Today Show, Washington Post, Boston Globe, CNN, NPR's Here and Now and Buzzfeed among others.
 It was named as part of the top '13 moments in Asian America that moved us in 2018' by NBC and was shared by celebrities Roxane Gay, Seth Meyers, Celeste Ng, Eddie Huang, Gabrielle Union and Soledad O'Brien.
+The story was listed in 2019's Best American Sports Writing book and earned a Public Media Journalists Association (PMJA) Award.
 As a journalist, I want to use this attention to start a conversation about diaspora, loss, love and grief.
 Big emotions.
-If you liked that story, you can read this one about the Chinese church in Iowa City, where my dad used to host New Years parties.
+If you liked that story, you can read this one about a Chinese church in Iowa City, where my dad used to host New Years parties.

 One of the things on my mind lately comes from a quote from anthropologist and radical feminist Donna Haraway: